 - Extension down to 5-year olds

-Designed for use by clinical, educational and child psychologists.
-It can also be used by academic researchers and other health/care professionals who have appropriate training in test administration and interpretation.
+TEA-Ch2 is designed for use by clinical, educational and child psychologists as well as academic researchers and other health care professionals who have appropriate training in test administration and interpretation.

 New and Improved Psychometric Properties